csc301-2023-fall/project-48-yorkregioneducationalservices-T/readme.md

 ​
 ## Instructions
  * The user lands at the sign up page before they can access the app, where they input a username and password to create an account.
 If they already have a page, they need to input a valid username-password pair to access the app.
- * Once in the app, they can insert data relating to students and counselors (format unspecified).
+ * Once in the app, they can insert data relating to students and counselors in a csv located in deliverables/yres_scheduler/yres_scheduler_frontend/src/app/data/student_add_data.csv where each student has a unique id.
 They can also remove and/or update and/or read data that has been inputted previously.
  * On another page, they can input a floor plan for a building on the camp and place dots on the map corresponding to different rooms, which have a room type and a unique room number.
 This data can also be read, updated, and deleted in the same way as the other entities.
  * Users can also add input activities which will take place at the camp, each of which will contain data like; possible room assignment, number of occurences throughout the camp, activity name etc.
  * On another page, the user can ask to generate a schedule, which will return as a downloadable file csv file, where students are grouped according to their specifications (i.e. pairs of students to keep apart/together, etc.) in groups of approximately 20 and between 1 and 2 counselors.

- * MENTION HOW TO UPLOAD A CSV OF StudeNtS.

  ## Development requirements
  1. Ensure the latest version of [Node.JS](https://nodejs.org/en) with NPM is installed.